 Users can view the status of EDDs that have been submitted and processed by Enterprise EDP with the EDP EDD Status widget.
 The widget can be viewed on the standard EDP dashboard or can be added to a user dashboard.
 Users with both EDD Viewer and Facility Viewer permissions will see all EDDs processed by Enterprise EDP.

 The list of EDDs can be sorted or filtered based on status, file name, channel, date, facility, and submitter.
 The columns are sortable by clicking on the column header (click again to reverse the sort).
-Use the Status drop-down menu to filter the returned records based on the status of the EDD (All, Successful, Errors, or In Progress).
+Use the Status drop-down menu to filter the returned records based on the status of the EDD (All, Successful, Errors, In Progress, or Stuck).
 To filter the EDDs by file name, channel, date, facility, or submitter, enter a search term (one or more characters) in the appropriate search box beneath the column header.